Shop

 A Classic Fall Capsule Wardrobe

-I don’t like trendy pieces and cannot get on board with clogs and oversized cargo pants.
-Give me classic pieces – a trench coat, a great coat, white shirt, black dress, and pair of jeans, and I’m good to go.
+Give me classic pieces – a trench coat, a great coat, white shirt, white sneakers, black dress, and pair of jeans, and I’m good to go.
 I focused on easy pieces because that’s the season of life I’m in right now.
 So you could include a pair of trousers, leather jacket, and suede jacket.
 And maybe even some heels or heeled boots.
 But I have a 2 and 4 year old and work from home, so I’m in a loafers and ballet flats state of mind right now.
+Here are the essential pieces to add to your current wardrobe for fall 2023.

 Tops and Sweaters

-The current season is a little up and down here in Chicago.
-The colder months are coming, mornings are crisp, but we’re still experiencing some warm weather, so it’s all about layers.
-A white button-up shirt is always a classic piece with jeans or even leggings, and can be worn under a sweater, but is great on its own.
-The important thing to remember is to have a mix of colors – grey, cream, white, navy, black, and camel.
+Mornings are starting to feel a little crisp, but we’re still experiencing some warm weather.
+But the seasons will change soon – it’s coming.
+A white t-shirt is always a classic piece with jeans or even leggings, and can be worn under a sweater, but is great on its own.
+I have a sweatshirt problem, but live in them all fall and winter.
+They are my work-from-home uniform, so I feel good owning 10 of them and wear them all the time.
+The important thing to remember is to have a mix of classic colors – grey, cream, white, navy, black, and camel.
+And if you love bright colors, add those in.
+I’m focusing on neutrals that can be worn multiple ways.

 Frank and Eileen